DamianSoltys/Vue-Nest/README.md

 1. Clone this repository to your computer.
 2. Run "npm run setup" command for intall.
+3. Run your local mysql server with the configuration params(MysqlConfig.const.ts).
+You can also change it, depending on your needs.
+4. Create database named bsi or with other name if you changed it in config file.
-3. Run "npm run start:dev" command for start backend and frontend apps.
+4. Run "npm run start:dev" command which starts backend and frontend apps.

 # Tips